thomasabishop/eolas-db/README.md

 This CLI application parses entries in my [zettelkasten](https://github.com/thomasabishop/eolas) and extracts key metadata about each entry.
-It create and populates an SQLite database to store the data and derive relations between entries.
+It creates and populates an SQLite database to store the data and derive relations between entries.

 ## Local development